 14. Baccalà alla Vicentina

-Vicenza is a city in north Italy that’s almost become a second home for me.
+Vicenza is a city in north Italy that’s become a second home to me.
 And whenever we’re back, there’s one dish I most look forward to.

 You’ll find several places in the historic center and around the outskirts of Vicenza that serve the dish.
 One trattoria we usually visit, Da culata, makes an excellent Baccalà alla Vicentina, which they serve with grilled polenta.